 Gabriel Twose, PhD, is the Senior International Affairs Officer at the American Psychological Association (APA) where he works to advance psychology globally, with a particular focus on humanitarian and human rights efforts.
 He represents APA on the AAAS Science and Human Rights coalition.
 Relevant publications include Human rights and reconciliation: Theoretical and empirical connections in the Cambridge Handbook of Psychology and Human Rights as well as the edited International Handbook of Peace and Reconciliation and a special issue of Peace and Conflict: Journal of Peace Psychology on the topic of human rights.

-Mindy C. Reiser, PhD (Moderator), is a sociologist with extensive research and evaluation experience in the United States and internationally.
-A member of the Steering Committee of the AAAS Science and Human Rights Coalition, Dr. Reiser is a co-founder and Vice President of Global Peace Services USA -- an NGO focusing on peacebuilding and conflict resolution.
-She has worked for the United Nations, taught at the university level and also serves on the Board of Governors of the Washington, DC Chapter of the Labor and Employment Relations Association.
+Mindy C. Reiser, PhD, is a sociologist with extensive research and evaluation experience in the United States and internationally.
+She has worked for the United Nations, taught at the university level, and served as program manager for economic development programs in Central Asia and the Caucasus.
+She is a member of the Steering Committee of the AAAS Science and Human Rights Coalition.
+Dr. Reiser is a co-founder and Vice President of Global Peace Services USA -- an NGO focusing on peacebuilding and conflict resolution, and also serves on the Board of Governors of the Washington, DC Chapter of the Labor and Employment Relations Association.

 This webinar series is a project of the AAAS Science and Human Rights Coalition.
 The team organizer is Oliver Moles, Ph.D.